Renji Panicker: Film career

 In 1994, Kailas and Panicker created Commissioner, a police film, which completed a run of 200 days in theatres.
-Gopi appeared in the title role and the film became the biggest grosser of the year.
-Shaji/Renji rejoined in 1995, casting Mammootty as the hero of The King, which was released in the end of 1995 was successful.
+Suresh Gopi appeared in the title role and the film became the biggest grosser of the year.
+Shaji-Renji rejoined in 1995, casting Mammootty as the hero of The King, which was released in the end of 1995 was successful.
 Thereafter the duo parted ways.

-Renji, after a long time wrote a script for director Joshi in 1997.
-Lelam, another action thriller with Gopi as the hero was again a hit.
+Panicker, after a long time wrote a script for director Joshiy in 1997.
+Lelam, another action thriller with Suresh Gopi as the hero was again a hit.
 The same team brought out Pathram the next year.
 Revolving around print media and the politics surrounding it, this flick is best remembered for dialog.
 The continuous run of hits came to an end in 2001.
-Renji's combination with Joshi, Dubai bombed.
-This was followed by Praja, the first time Mohanlal appeared in a Renji film.
-The back to back set backs forced Renji to take a break for three years.
+Panicker's combination with Joshiy, Dubai bombed.
+This was followed by Praja, the first time Mohanlal appeared in a Panicker film.
+The back to back set backs forced Panicker to take a break for three years.
 In 2005, he followed with Bharatchandran IPS the sequel of Commissioner, released in 1994.
 Bharatchandran IPS was his directorial debut.
 He also co-produced this film.
-This film crossed 100-day run in all major centres and gave a rebirth to Gopi.
-Renji's second directorial attempt was Roudram, released in 2008, with Mammootty in the main role, Another police story, this film was a box-office success.
-Renji's next project was The King & the Commissioner in which Mammootty and Gopi played the lead roles, Joseph Alex I.A.S. and Bharathchandran I.P.S., taken from the films The King and Commissioner.
+This film crossed 100-day run in all major centres and gave a rebirth to Suresh.
+Panicker's second directorial attempt was Roudram, released in 2008, with Mammootty in the main role, Another police story, this film was a box-office success.
+Panicker's next project was The King & the Commissioner in which Mammootty and Suresh Gopi played the lead roles, Joseph Alex I.A.S. and Bharathchandran I.P.S., taken from the films The King and Commissioner.
 It was directed by Kailas.
-This film had many expectations, as Mammootty and Gopi were reuniting after many years as were Kailas and Panicker.
+This film had many expectations, as Mammootty and Suresh were reuniting after many years as were Kailas and Panicker.

 Plots and style

-Panicker's dialogue in Lelam is based on a real-life character while the jingoistic and valorised protagonists in Commissioner (1994) and The King (1995) are considered timeless classics for Malayalam cinema.
+Renji Panicker's dialogue in Lelam is based on a real-life character while the jingoistic and valorised protagonists in Commissioner (1994) and The King (1995) are considered timeless classics for Malayalam cinema.